stfc/PSyclone/doc/developers.rst

 exchanges, but a decision was made to always perform redundant computation.

-A downside of performing redundant computation in the level 1 halo is that any fields being read by the kernel must have their level 1 halo clean, which can result in halo exchanges.
+A downside of performing redundant computation in the level-1 halo is that any fields being read by the kernel must have their level-1 halo clean, which can result in halo exchanges.
 Note that this is not the case for the modified field, it does not need its halo to be clean, however, at the moment a halo exchange is added in this case.
 This